Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Lastly, you could also offer exclusive rewards such as first access, VIP events and other perks… but there are many more rewards you could offer!
 We can find a way to implement the rewards you have imagined for your loyalty program.

-What are the classifications of loyalty programs?
+What are the different types of loyalty programs?

-Here’s a few options to choose from.
+Here’s a few options to choose from:

 Points-based loyalty programs